flehrad/Snagpad/README.md

 This PCB can be used as a standard numpad, or a ortho 5x4 macropad.

-Two .json files to support the two layout options, combination layout you will need to creat it yourself.
+Two .json files to support the two layout options, combination layout you will need to create it yourself.

 Build requires a pro micro.